 Exchanging out of a DST before the investment goes full-cycle is a bit more detailed.
 Because DSTs are real estate-based investments, they are considered illiquid.
 There is no stock market exchange that allows you to log online and sell your DST investment quickly.
 Therefore, investors should only purchase a DST via a 1031 exchange if they are willing to hold for the full life of the investment which could be 5-10 plus years.

 However, it may be possible to sell your share of a DST and either cash out or pursue another 1031 exchange.
 While DST interests can be sold and transferred to an accredited investor, the most obvious purchasers of DST interests are other investors either in the same DST or outside investors who wish to acquire interest in the particular DST.

 Please note that exchanging out of a DST prior to the investment going full cycle means that the investor must follow all the same rules as any traditional 1031 exchange.
 That is, investors must use a Qualified Intermediary, they must identify their up leg within 45 days of the closing of their relinquished property and they must close on their up leg within 180 days of the closing of your relinquished property.

 Kay Properties Secondary Market

-That being said Kay Properties has a DST Secondary Market whereby an investor that wants to sell early and 1031 exchange out of the DST has the potential to sell.
-The Kay DST Secondary Market is made possible due to the fact that we work with many DST buyers on a daily basis.
-Kay Properties helped clients purchase approximately 300 million of DST investments in 2018 this volume allows us to be a resource for those wanting to sell a DST investment early as we are working with many, many DST buyers nationwide.
-Again, there is no guarantee that you will be able to sell your DST investment on the Kay DST Secondary Market however it is a potential option.
+Because Kay Properties understands investors might need to exit a DST prematurely, they created a DST Secondary Market where investors who want to sell early have a potential market available to buy their interest in the DST investment.
+The Kay DST Secondary Market is made possible due to the fact that Kay Properties works with many DST buyers on a daily basis.
+Kay Properties helped clients purchase approximately $30 billion of DST investments since its founding.
+This volume allows us to be a resource for those wanting to sell a DST investment early as we are working with many, many DST buyers nationwide.
+Again, there is no guarantee that you will be able to sell your DST investment on the Kay DST Secondary Market however it may be a potential option.